 I haven't heard Christmas tunes in the shops of New York yet, but any minute they'll be cranking them out.
 Once I hear that first awful new version of Mel Tormé's "The Christmas Song" everything's going to become a blur of activity, shopping and consumption.
 Already I'm having mid-January visions of discarded Christmas trees on the sidewalks, the tree branches curled from the weight of ornaments and brittle from the onslaught of steam heat.

 Let's face it—the holidays have passed us by, which means I'm late with my 2018 trends list.

-With 2017 virtually in the rearview mirror I thought it would be good time to sit down over a couple of Cobb salads with Katie Creaser, SVP at agency Affect and a longtime friend of PR News, and talk about the trends that’ll have the greatest impact on PR practitioners next year.
-I explained to Katie how terrible I felt that everyone but me has already written some kind of end-of-2017, look-ahead-at-2018 article.
+With 2017 virtually in the rearview mirror I thought it would be a good time to sit down over a couple of Cobb salads with Katie Creaser, SVP at agency Affect and a longtime friend of PR News, and talk about the trends that'll have the greatest impact on PR practitioners next year.
+I explained to Katie how guilty I felt that everyone but me had already written some kind of end-of-2017, look-ahead-at-2018 article.
 She was sympathetic to a point.
 When I suggested that I make up for lost time by instead writing a look-ahead-at-2019 piece, Katie pulled my iced tea away from me.

 "I think you've had enough caffeine for today," Katie said.
 "Food might calm you down."